SyncfusionExamples/How-to-select-the-items-in-WinUI-TreeView-SfTreeView/README.md

 ## About the sample
 This example illustrates how to select the items in WinUI TreeView (SfTreeView)?

-[WinUI TreeView](https://www.syncfusion.com/winui-controls/treeview) (SfTreeView) allows selecting the items either programmatically or touch interactions by setting the [SelectionMode](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.TreeView.SfTreeView.html#Syncfusion_UI_Xaml_TreeView_SfTreeView_SelectionMode) property value to other than None.
+[WinUI TreeView](https://www.syncfusion.com/winui-controls/treeview) (SfTreeView) allows selecting the items either programmatically or mouse click/touch interactions by setting the [SelectionMode](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.TreeView.SfTreeView.html#Syncfusion_UI_Xaml_TreeView_SfTreeView_SelectionMode) property value to other than None.
 The control has different selection modes to perform selection operations as listed as follows.

 **None:** Allows disabling the selection.